wp-plugins/jm-twitter-cards/readme.txt

 == Changelog ==

+= 5.1.6 =
+* 14 Apr 2014
+* Make it compatible with older versions of PHP
+* it's a small fix and it can help users running PHP under 5.3

 = 5.1.5 =
 * 14 Apr 2014
 * Fix super weird bug with PHP_INT_MAX and jetpack (jetpack menu was hidden)